CoDominium: Formation of the CoDominium

 For the most part, the stars with inhabitable planets in the CoDominium are obscure and unnamed on current star charts.
 For instance, the world of New Washington and its sister planet Franklin orbit a red dwarf at some distance from the Solar System.
 Such stars are very common in the galaxy but even the closest ones are too dim to observe without equipment, Proxima Centauri being the obvious example.
 Other habitable systems in the CoDominium have stars in the stellar classes F, G and K, which are common but dim compared to the named stars in the night sky.
 One of the few stars explicitly named in the CoDominium stories is 82 Eridani, containing the Meiji colony.
 Viewed from Earth, 82 Eridani is a star of the fourth magnitude at 20 light-years distance.
 Beyond 50 light-years such stars are below sixth magnitude and therefore invisible to the naked eye, so they are unnamed and largely unrecorded, except in astronomical sky surveys.
 These are the stars likely to host colonies of the CoDominium.
 There is no mention in the canon of closer candidate systems such as Tau Ceti and Epsilon Indi.

-During the CoDominium era, instantaneous interstellar travel as a result of the Alderson Drive easily gave humanity the ability to explore, colonize, and exploit various star systems.
+During the CoDominium era, instantaneous interstellar travel as a result of the Alderson Drive gave humanity the ability to explore, colonize, and exploit various star systems.
 As a result, many of the space settlements are on planets that are similar to Earth.
 At the very least, a colony world was barely inhabitable for human life without technological support.
 Many colonies were founded by ethnic minorities, religious groups, or political groups.
 Some are started by businesses, for commercial reasons.
 Most lack an industrial base and have little advanced technology as a result.
 The elite, more technologically advanced colonies are ones settled and supported by the Earth countries.
 These elite worlds have their own fleets and enjoy some independence from the CD.

 These are apparently systems that retained enough technology after the Secession Wars to present a threat to the Second Empire, by resisting takeover and mounting raids against Empire systems.
 The presence or threat of Outies is mentioned in all the Second Empire stories as a reason for the Imperial Navy having to deal with events in the most expeditious way possible, rather than allowing time to achieve ideal solutions.

 Pournelle's daughter, Jennifer R. Pournelle, has drawn on these themes, writing Outies, an authorized sequel to King David's Spaceship, The Mote in God's Eye, and The Gripping Hand, that attempts to marry hard science fiction with social science fiction as it explores what it means to be an "alien" in this Empire, and to what degree biology is destiny.
 Outies was first published as an e-book in 2010, and was then released in trade paperback in Q1, 2011.